reahl/reahl/reahl-doc/doc/whatchanged.rst

       - UserSession.is_secured() was added.
 It answers whether the user is communicationg via secure channel without considering whether a user is logged in or not.

-      - UserSession.is_secure() was moved to LoginSession, maintaining the semantics of being logged in *while* connected via secure channel.
-A version of UserSession.is_secure() was left on UserSession, but deprecated in order to maintain backwards compatibility for the 3.x series.

       - UserSession.is_logged_in() was moved to LoginSession.
 A version of UserSession.is_logged_in() was left on UserSession, but deprecated in order to maintain backwards compatibility for the 3.x series.

+      - The functionality provided by UserSession.is_secure() was moved to LoginSession.is_logged_in(secured=True).
+        Ie.: with secured=True, is_logged_in checks whether the user is logged in *while* connected via secure channel.
+A version of UserSession.is_secure() was left on UserSession, but deprecated in order to maintain backwards compatibility for the 3.x series.